ethan-dinh/DuckPlanner/README.md

 1. Create a web scraper for the UO class schedule.
 This is present on duckweb.
 Format the data into a CSV that can be imported into mySQL.
 2. Create a python backend for the scheduling.
 3. Create the frontend that will communicate with mySQL and the Python backend.
 Figure out how to have the frontend communicate with the backend.
+4. Implement a method to convert the selected schedule to matrix format.
+5. We also need to display all the possible formats in a table.